If you struggle to close the suitcase after packing everything you might need on holiday, don’t worry – help is at hand.

 You want to nap on the plane, so you pack a sleep mask.
-You'd also like to listen to some soothing music to help you drift off, but your in-ear headphones keep messing with the fit of the sleep mask, and vice versa.
-Do you pack some big DJ style headphones to solve the problem, sacrificing valuable luggage space - or do you invest in a sleep mask that has built-in earphones?
+You'd also like to listen to some soothing music to help you drift off, but your in-ear headphones keep messing with the fit of the sleep mask, and vice versa, and the wire keeps getting tangled as you try to get comfy.
+Do you pack some big DJ style headphones to solve the problem, sacrificing valuable luggage space - or do you invest in a wireless sleep mask with built-in earphones?

 I think you can see where I'm going with this one.
-Settle back, tune out your surroundings, and sleep the flight away.
+Connect it to your phone via Bluetooth, settle back, tune out your surroundings, and sleep the flight away.

 Growing and taming a beard

 Subscribe today for just £12 for 12 issues...